The Celtic Renaissance: When Europe Rediscovered its Ancestral Roots

 Summary :

-- Emergence of a pan-European cultural revival
+- Emergence of a pan-European cultural renewal

-- The importance of preserving ancestral traditions
+- Importance of preserving ancestral traditions

 The Origins of the Celtic Movement in the 19th Century

-| Postman | Role in the Celtic movement |
+| Factor | Role in the Celtic movement |

 |---|---|

-| European Romanticism | Exaltation of the national spirit and promotion of popular traditions |
+| European Romanticism | Exaltation of national spirit and valorization of popular traditions |

-| Awakening of national identities | Rediscovering and celebrating the Celtic roots of cultural heritage |
+| Awakening of national identities | Rediscovery and celebration of the Celtic roots of cultural heritage |

 | Academic works | Pioneering research to understand and disseminate knowledge of Celtic civilizations |

-"The Celtic movement of the 19th century emerged from the conjunction of Romanticism , nationalism , and nascent Celtic studies ."
+"The Celtic movement of the 19th century emerged from the conjunction of Romanticism, nationalism, and nascent Celtic studies."

 | Domain | Contemporary Celtic Influence |